Due to the COVID-19 situation, please contact service providers directly to confirm if the service is still available

 Children and Young People are identified as having other Special Educational needs through conversations with parents and through good quality information transferred from local primary school.
 In addition, systems are in place to analyse data available from Literacy, Numeracy and subject specific assessment and testing.
 The Special Educational Needs Coordinator (SENDCO) and SEN team assess the Child or Young person’s needs, and a personalised plan and interventions are put in place.
 The Child or Young Person is then monitored for progress and interventions reviewed when required.
 Looked after Children have a personal plan which is regularly updated to review needs.

 There are Progress Review meetings with students, parents and their form tutor and, SENDCO, and/or SEN staff where appropriate.
 This is an opportunity to discuss the termly report which provides the student and their parents with up-to-date information regarding their progress.
 Targets from individual subject tutors are provided to support students in progressing and parents are asked to monitor and assist with this; there are also informal meetings with SENCO and/or Leader of Year regarding any issues the parents or staff need to raise.
 Additionally for students with EHCP there will be a formal (statutory) annual review.
 For students that are considered be in ‘crisis’ there will be a formal Team around the Child meeting, TAC, involving parents and agencies that work with the family.
-The school will work to secure the possible involvement of outside specialists such as an Educational Psychologist, Integrated Youth support, Autistic Spectrum Disorder (ASD) Outreach, speech and language specialist and Haybrook College including SEBDOS (Social Emotional and Behavioural Outreach Service).
+The school will work to secure the possible involvement of outside specialists such as an Educational Psychologist, Integrated Youth support, Autistic Spectrum Disorder (ASD) Outreach, speech and language specialist and Haybrook College.

 The school has the provision of an Autism Resource base.
-This meets the needs of students who have ASD.
+This meets the needs of students who have ASD and a EHCP.
+Students are allocated a place through Slough borough Council SEND department.
 Through this we offer support for ASD students to work in mainstream lessons.
 We also offer other more targetted small group support or individual work such as social skills, life skills, anger management, additional academic support, travel skills and also a smaller setting away from mainstream for students assessed as needing additional nurturing.

 In addition to high quality teaching and learning, the school arranges various other support structures and interventions.
 This can be a curriculum adaption or a pathway adaption including access to a range of targeted support.
 This includes interventions for communication and interaction, cognition and learning, social, mental and emotional health, sensory and physical needs and ASD.
 These come in the form of social skills programmes, mentoring activities, literacy support, and support in modifying behaviour, numeracy support, and liaison with professional/parents, life skills, travel skills and career guidance.